 I grew up eating chicken pozole because my Abuela and Tia do not eat pork.
 I actually prefer chicken pozole, but both are so so good!

 What makes Pozole unique from other soups is the main ingredient: Hominy.
-Hominies are dried kernels of corn that have been soaked & processed until they puff up.
+Hominy is dried kernels of corn that have been soaked & processed until they puff up.
 They have a wonderful aroma & complex flavors, often described as mild, earthy, and grainy.

 Pozole is traditionally eaten on Mexican Independence Day, Christmas, or any large family gathering.
 Every time I make it, it’s usually a large pot that can feed 6 to 8 people.
 It is a giant warm hug in a bowl- comforting and so important to Mexico’s history.

 Just a quick note on the authenticity of this recipe: Mexico is a large country with 32 states.
-Every state, hell even every household within each state makes their pozole different.
+Every state makes their pozole different, and recipes vary even within the same state.
 From the style to the cooking method to the toppings- there are MANY ways to make pozole and none of them are really wrong.

 TRULY authentic pozole is made with human flesh.
 This dish has a shocking history behind it.
 Eventually, it was replaced with pork and has evolved since then to use different peppers, proteins, and cooking methods.